sh-r/Visual-Snow-Syndrome/documentation/For_Developers.md

 1. Install a virtual environment.
 For installing 'pip' refer above section.

-2. Create a virtual environment and activate it.
+2. Create a virtual environment and activate it
 <pre><code> pip install virtualenv
-cd (the directory you wish to create the folder in) virtualenv <the name of your environment>
+cd (the directory you wish to create the folder in) virtualenv (the name of your environment)
 (the name of your environment)\Scripts\activate
 </code></pre>